eclipse-theia/theia-website/src/docs/user_ai.md

 - defaultLLM: The language model used by default.

 Custom agents can be configured in the AI Configuration View just like other chat agents.
 You can enable/disable them, modify their prompt templates, and integrate variables and functions within these templates to enhance functionality.

-Here is the updated **MCP Integration** section with the requested changes:

 ## MCP Integration